-If you plan to use your cauliflower rice without a recipe, or if you want to sub cauliflower rice for regular rice, I recommend lightly cooking and seasoning it to take the raw, often bitter, bite off.
+If you plan to use your cauliflower rice as a side dish without a recipe, or if you want to sub it for regular rice, I recommend lightly cooking and seasoning it to take off the raw, often bitter, bite.
 See specific instructions in the recipe below.

 Here are some of my favorite recipes that either use cauliflower rice, or would be delicious with cauliflower rice in place of the regular rice:

 - Mango Black Bean Burrito Bowl (pictured below)

 If you love this cauliflower rice recipe…

 - sea salt and freshly ground black pepper

 - Make sure your cauliflower is fully dry.
 Chop the cauliflower into large pieces.
 You can include the cores, but discard the leaves or save for another use.
 Place the cauliflower pieces in a food processor and pulse until it has the texture of rice.
 Work in batches if necessary and don’t over process or it will get mushy.
 Use this raw cauliflower rice in any recipe that calls specifically for cauliflower rice.
 Continue following that recipe’s instructions.